cloudnull/ansistack/README.md

 ###### Assumptions

-* VirtualBMC is already be installed and ready for use.
+* VirtualBMC is already be installed and ready for use when using the `osp_vms` group.
 * The `virt-install` command is available on the `vm_virt_host` system.

 ###### Usage

+Two different VM types can be deployed using this `vm-create.yml` playbook, raw and osp.

+* raw vms are virtual machines that are deployed using a cloud image and DHCP.
+Think of this as a light weight nested virtualization solution suitable for most applications.
+The instance will be setup with cloud-init and networking defaults to DHCP.

+* osp vms are virtual machines that are deployed for the sole purpose of being enrolled into an undercloud using VirtualBMC.
+No configuration or operating system will be deployed when using the osp vm type.

 > an example inventory **(vm-inventory.yaml)** can be seen in the root of this repository.